 After completing the Oasis Four class I was sent an email alerting me to the upcoming Oasis-One class.
-The class consisted of a two-hour orientation that would be held on Friday, May 12, 2017, and two class held from 9:00 a.m. to 5:00 p.m. on Saturday and Sunday.
+The class consisted of a two-hour orientation that would be held on Friday, May 12, 2017, and two weekend classes that would be held from 9:00 a.m. to 5:00 p.m. the following Saturday and Sunday.

 Luckily, I had obtained contact information from one of the attendees in the previous Oasis class.
 I called and asked her for directions then headed back to the subway station.
 After finding the correct exit I walked to the Korean Invention Property Association building located about three blocks from the subway.

 During the two hour orientation we introduced ourselves to the rest of the class and the presenter.
 The presenter gave us a brief introduction about her life in South Korea and then presented a powerpoint presentation with helpful tips on thriving in the Korean business culture.
 After her presentation, we were informed that we would have different presenters during the weekend classes.

 Our first presenter turned out to be a lawyer that practiced law not only in South Korea, but previously worked as a patent attorney in the United States.
 It became an extremely helpful session as he used real-life cases to inform us about Creating Ideas For Inventions, Overview Of Intellectual Property Rights, and Understanding Patent Institutions.